AnishaGharat/Web_Search_Engine/README.md

 - Under the project configurations in Eclipse > Add External JAR files, set the relative path of the Jsoup JAR file (check pre-requisites).

-### Step 4 - Running the App
+### Step 4 - Running the Application

-In the Eclipse IDE, open a new terminal and run the Java Application.
+- In the Eclipse IDE, open a new terminal and run the Java Application.

+- Follow the Project Flowchart for further assistance on the user inputs and flow of the application.

 ## Versioning